DrunkenCloud/DrunkenCloud/README.md

 - ☕ I like anime and coffee, I particularly love the Fate series.
 - 🌱 I’m currently studying Computer Science at Shiv Nadar University Chennai.
-- 🔭 My main programming languages include Python, Go, C/C++, Java and Javascript/Typescript and I like to work on algorithms, backends & servers.
+- 🔭 My main programming languages include Python, Go, C/C++, Java and Javascript/Typescript.
+- 🧐 I like to work on algorithms, backends, servers and other places which do not require a GUI which I cant do.
 - 📫 You can reach me on discord @drunkencloud, instagram and twitter @drunkencloud99.

 <div align="center">